tdhckmn/ultraphonics-cms/website/versioned_docs/version-2.0.0/properties/config/string.md

     dataType: "array",
     of: {
         dataType: "string",
-        previewAsTag: true
+        previewAsTag: true,
-    }
+    },
 });
 ```

 ### `validation`

-* `required` Should this field be compulsory.
+- `required` Should this field be compulsory.
-* `requiredMessage` Message to be displayed as a validation error.
+- `requiredMessage` Message to be displayed as a validation error.
-* `unique` The value of this field must be unique in this collection.
+- `unique` The value of this field must be unique in this collection.
-* `uniqueInArray` If you set it to `true`, the user will only be allowed to
+- `uniqueInArray` If you set it to `true`, the user will only be allowed to
   have the value of that property once in the parent
   `ArrayProperty`.
 It works on direct children properties or on first level
   children of a `MapProperty` (if set as the `.of` property of
   the `ArrayProperty`).
-* `length` Set a required length for the string value.
+- `length` Set a required length for the string value.
-* `min` Set a minimum length limit for the string value.
+- `min` Set a minimum length limit for the string value.
-* `max` Set a maximum length limit for the string value.
+- `max` Set a maximum length limit for the string value.
-* `matches` Provide an arbitrary regex to match the value against.
+- `matches` Provide an arbitrary regex to match the value against.
-* `email` Validates the value as an email address via a regex.
+- `email` Validates the value as an email address via a regex.
-* `url` Validates the value as a valid URL via a regex.
+- `url` Validates the value as a valid URL via a regex.
-* `trim` Transforms string values by removing leading and trailing
+- `trim` Transforms string values by removing leading and trailing
   whitespace.
-* `lowercase` Transforms the string value to lowercase.
+- `lowercase` Transforms the string value to lowercase.
-* `uppercase` Transforms the string value to uppercase.
+- `uppercase` Transforms the string value to uppercase.

 ---